dockzhong1105/dockzhong1105.github.io/_pages/about.md

 <span class='anchor' id='about-me'></span>

 Ming is a first-year Ph.D student at the Chinese University of Hong Kong (CUHK).
 His research interests primarily focus on **compilers**.
 Previously, he worked on a series of projects on LLMs for traditional compiler construction, and his current main research interest is quantum compilers.
-My detailed resume can be found <a id="cv-link" href="files/resume_Ming.pdf" target="_blank"><b>here</b></a>.
+His detailed resume can be found <a id="cv-link" href="files/resume_Ming.pdf" target="_blank"><b>here</b></a>.

 # 📖 Educations